MLP

 The most immediate and pressing change is to adjust MLP's (and PPA's) expense structure, including (but not limited to) player compensation.

-Here’s what we propose: your 200 annual days get reduced to 120 days and your guaranteed annual compensation is proportionately reduced by 40%.
+Here's what they propose: your 200 annual days get reduced to 120 days and your guaranteed annual compensation is proportionately reduced by 40%.

 Players who accept the proposed reduction will be guaranteed a minimum of 10 slots in PPA events in each year of the contract.
 What is a slot, exactly?
 Not quite sure.